Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

-Here is another useful result about the distinguished triangles for triples: \begin{proposition} Let $A\ra B\ra C$ be maps of topologically finitely presented $\Ainfe$ algebras.
-Then we have \begin{enumerate}[(i)] \item The analytic cotangent complex $\LL_{B/A}^\an$ is a bounded above pseudo-coherent object in the derived category of $B$-modules. \item there exists a natural distinguished triangle of pseudo-coherent bounded above objects in the derived category of $C$-modules
+Here is another useful result about the distinguished triangles for triples: \begin{proposition} Let $A\ra B\ra C$ be maps in $\Afe$.
+Then we have \begin{enumerate}[(i)] \item The analytic cotangent complex $\LL_{B/A}^\an$ is a pseudo-coherent object in the derived category of $B$-modules. \item there exists a natural distinguished triangle of pseudo-coherent objects in the derived category of $C$-modules

 \end{enumerate} \end{proposition} Before the proof, we make the following claim: \begin{lemma} Let $A\ra B$ be a map of algebras in $\Afe$.
 Let $K$ be a bounded above complex of $A$-modules, and $K'$ be its derived $p$-completion.
-Then the derived $p$-completion of $K\otimes_A^L B$ is isomorphic to the derived $p$-completion of $K'\otimes_A^L B$.
+Then the derived $p$-completion of $K\otimes_A^L B$ is isomorphic to the derived $p$-completion of $K'\otimes_A^L B$. \end{lemma} \begin{proof}[Proof of Lemma] It suffices to check by applying the derived tensor product functor $-\otimes_{\Z_p}^L \Z/p^m$, which is then clear as $K\otimes_{\Z_p}^L \Z/p\simeq K'\otimes_{\Z_p}^L \Z/p^m$. \end{proof} \begin{proof}[Proof of \Cref{tri}] \begin{enumerate}[(i)] \item By the Corollary \ref{rel ft}, we may write $B$ as the quotient $P/I$, where $P=A\langle T_i\rangle$ is a convergent power series ring over $A$, and $I$ is a finitely generated ideal by the Corollary \ref{mod over cafe 2}.(iii).
+We take the distinguished triangle of algebraic cotangent complexes for $A\ra P\ra B$, and get